 I. The Prevention and Treatment of HIV/AIDS

-Our efforts to prevent and treat HIV/AIDS, along with the promotion of reproductive health and reproductive justice will be more effective if they are rooted in partnerships with the young, civil society, governments, and the international community.
-Working together we can contribute greatly to the provision of access to public health, affordable medicine, and better sexual health education throughout communities still struggling to achieve 6 to combat HIV/AIDS, malaria, and other diseases.
+Our efforts to prevent and treat HIV/AIDS, along with the promotion of reproductive health and reproductive justice, will be more effective if they are rooted in partnerships with the young, civil society, governments, and the international community.
+Working together we can contribute greatly to the provision of access to public health, affordable medicine, and better sexual health education throughout communities still struggling to achieve Millenium Development Goal 6: to combat HIV/AIDS, malaria, and other diseases.

 History of Combating AIDS/HIV

-In 1996 UNAIDS was founded by the United Nations a variety different organizations such as the World Health Organization, UN Women, the World Bank, amongst many others
+In 1996 UNAIDS was founded by the United Nations to decrease the spread of HIV through universal access to HIV prevention, treatment, care, and support.
+It works with a variety different organizations such as the World Health Organization, UN Women, and the World Bank, amongst many others

 The United Nations Millennium Development Goals (MDGs) – which range from ending poverty, to combating HIV/AIDS – were created in 2002 by the UN Millennium Campaign to support and inspire “people around the world are impacted in profound ways by the level of progress their countries.”
 Member states committed to a new global partnership to reach a series of time-bound targets by 2015, which are now called the MDGs.
 MDG 6 is to combat HIV/AIDS, malaria, and other diseases.

-Since the MDGs were created, the increase of HIV/AIDS has decreased overall howevermany countries are still struggling to achieve universal treatment for HIV/AIDS and stopping the spread of HIV/AIDS by 2015.
+Since the MDGs were created, the increase of HIV/AIDS has decreased overall; however, many countries are still struggling to achieve universal treatment for HIV/AIDS and stopping the spread of HIV/AIDS by 2015.
 A great barrier to achieve universal treatment for the disease lies within the drug patenting laws, access to sexual health education and with reproductive justice in the poorer countries.
 Furthermore, in many cultures discrimination against those infected with the disease prevails.

 Drug Patenting Laws

 As the number of people living with HIV continues to rise, a “heated debate is ongoing between rich and poor countries concerning patent laws and affordability of essential drugs to treat illnesses like tuberculosis, malaria and HIV/AIDS.”
-Drugs are patented pharmaceutical companies to protect their drug from generic production in other countries.
-Because of this rule, established by the World Trade Organization (WTO) in the Doha Round, many poor countries that pay for antiretroviral drugs unable to make generic versions of the drug and people with HIV/AIDS.
-Since the Doha Round some changes regarding drug-patenting laws have been made however the Human Immunodeficiency Virus (HIV) has become more resistant to the various combinations of existing drugs, consequently making it harder for poor countries to regain the rights to make generic versions of the medicine.
+Drugs are patented by pharmaceutical companies to protect their drug from generic production in other countries.
+Because of this rule, established by the World Trade Organization (WTO) in the Doha Round, many poor countries that cannot pay for antiretroviral drugs are unable to make generic versions of the drug and treat people with HIV/AIDS.
+Since the Doha Round, some changes regarding drug-patenting laws have been made; however, the Human Immunodeficiency Virus (HIV) has become more resistant to the various combinations of existing drugs, consequently making it harder for poor countries to regain the rights to make generic versions of the medicine.

 Access to Sexual Health Education

-Not only access to sexual health education scarce in rural areas, but in many cultures, talking about sexual health is uncommon and something that people are often uncomfortable with.
+Not only is access to sexual health education scarce in rural areas, but in many cultures, talking about sexual health is uncommon and something that people are often uncomfortable with.
 Most importantly, with such a large number of women involved in the indoor sex industry as commercial sex workers, access to sexual health education and reproductive justice is crucial.
 “Community research into women’s experiences in the indoor commercial sex industry illustrated an urgent need for sexually transmitted infection (STI) and HIV education, prevention, testing, and treatment and culturally appropriate services to support the sexual and reproductive health of commercial sex workers.”